4910 Meadow Creek Drive South, Fargo, ND 58104

 Starting in 2011 we provided options for U9 soccer based on the age of the team and the parents' willingness to travel and have their child play more games.
 Some U9 teams, especially younger ones, i.e. U7 and U8 teams, will only play in 1 Twin Cities tournament and, perhaps, a recreational tournament like the annual Kohl's Cup in Valley City in May.
 For those teams, that is an adequate introduction to competitive soccer.
 For other U9 teams, especially ones with all U9 players, the team may opt to play in a local U10 league and participate in 2-3 tournaments during the summer.
 Those teams may also opt NOT to play recreational soccer.
 In that case, they will practice more often.

 Competitive U9 soccer in the Fargo Soccer Club involves an additional practice each week.
 For the Fall, we typically schedule one October tournament in Blaine, MN - the NSC Fall Cup.
 For the Summer, we schedule from 1-4 tournaments; depending on the age and experience of the U9 team.
-Any local tournaments would be at the U10 level.
-The only U9 tournaments are in the Twin Cities.
-We typically play in the early June TonkaSplash.
+Any local tournaments would be at the U9 or U10 level.
+We typically play in the early June TonkaSplash tournament.
 We also schedule scrimmages with clubs in a 100 mile radius of Fargo.
 Pre-season Summer training and practices typically only involve 2 practices per week at an indoor facility or, weather permitting, outdoor field.
 Players are expected to commit to soccer as their primary sport and forgo other sports when conflicts arise, e.g. baseball, basketball, hockey.
 Since soccer practices are flexible, soccer teams can schedule practices around fixed baseball, basketball or hockey schedules.
-Soccer games can start in early May but are typically start in mid-May with weeknight games against teams like Detroit Lakes, Fergus Falls, Alexandria and Jamestown.
-Kids playing on our U9 traveling teams typically also play a recreational soccer league; playing up 1 or 2 age groups.
+Soccer games can start in early May but are typically start in mid-May with weeknight games against teams like Detroit Lakes, Fergus Falls, Alexandria and Grand Forks.
+Kids playing on our U9 traveling teams typically also play in a local soccer league; playing up 1 or 2 age groups.

 Pre-season and Season Pre-season indoor turf training can start anytime but we anticipate twice a week training from mid-March to mid-April.
 Outdoor U9 practices will be twice per week.